Student Access & Accommodation Services

 - When appropriate, list recommended disability accommodations and/or auxiliary aids and services.

-If the initial documentation is incomplete or inadequate to determine the extent of the disability and reasonable accommodations, Disability Services has the discretion to require additional documentation.
+If the initial documentation is incomplete or inadequate to determine the extent of the disability and reasonable accommodations, Student Access & Accommodation Services has the discretion to require additional documentation.

 In the college setting, your role as a family member changes from advocating for the student to providing advice and support as they advocate for themselves.
 For family members, this is sometimes the most challenging aspect of their student’s transition as they are over the age of 18 and will be considered an adult.
 Family members are often accustomed to arranging supports and accommodations for their child with a disability and being aware of their daily activities and assignments.
 Once the adult child is away at college and typically not living at home, family members may suddenly feel out of the loop and powerless to provide support.
 We can suggest a few key strategies that will help you and your student make this transition more easily.